joao-dias-25/Data_cleaning_Project/README.md

 ## Data Workflow

-first I analyse the shape of the raw data it had 5992 rows( of records on shark attacks) and 24 columns.
+First I analyse the shape of the raw data.
+It had 5992 rows( of records on shark attacks) and 24 columns.
 On the columns a try to understand which kind of data was on each one.

 I will in the next step descrive the 24 four columns